Introducing the Lancaster Grand’s New Foyer

 The theatre is owned under a Trust arrangement by Lancaster Footlights, a registered charity (number 509425).
 It operates around break-even year on year without the benefit of any external funding and has to generate all its own income.
 Looking into the future, the additional income streams made possible by the new foyer will provide additional finance which will help to ensure the long term viability of this gem of a theatre.

 To date, the theatre has raised £½ million helped by the donation of a generous legacy by Tony Yates who was an avid supporter of the Grand Theatre.
 This provided a major boost towards the £2 million needed to build the foyer.
-The Planning Application was submitted on 29th June.
-Once planning approval is obtained, a major fund raising campaign will begin with the aim of raising the additional £1.5 million by 2020 when construction work is planned to begin.
+The design was given planning approval on 7th January 2019 and will be followed by a major fund raising campaign starting in February with the aim of raising the additional £1.5 million by 2021 when construction work is planned to begin.